Skip to content

 10:00 am–12:00 pm

-Duration 60 minutes, max.
-25 people, guided tour ticket € 4 (plus admission) No registration required (“first-come-first-served”)
+Duration: 60 minutes, max.
+25 participants, guided tour ticket €4 (plus admission).
+No registration required (“first come, first served”).

 4:00 pm–5:00 pm

-Duration 60 minutes, max.
-25 people, guided tour ticket € 4 (plus admission) No registration required (“first-come-first-served”), German only
+Duration: 60 minutes, max.
+25 participants, guided tour ticket €4 (plus admission).
+No registration required (“first come, first served”).

 4:00 pm–5:00 pm